DeanLonergan/FizzBuzz_Project/README.md

+# FizzBuzz: Ultimate
-# FizzBuzz: Ultimate - Current version: 0.0.8 (tested and working in IntelliJ and VCS console)
+# Current version: 0.0.8 (working in IntelliJ and VCS)

 FizzBuzz is a programming challenge sometimes used in job interviews.
 The candidate is required to write a program that prints every number